 Speech Recognition in Healthcare

-Speech recognition programs, also called voice recognition, can identify spoken words.
-The software program then either completes a task or translates the spoken word into text.
+Speech recognition programs identify spoken words and then either complete a task or translate the spoken word into text.
 If you have ever dictated something to your phone or your vehicle (such as instructing it to ‘Call Mom’), then you’ve used a form of speech recognition technology.
 Healthcare providers often use speech recognition to generate medical documentation.

 Speech recognition isn’t a new technology; it has been used for many years.
 However, it is now easier to use, more affordable and more precise.
 Thanks to these improvements, speech recognition is now a more reliable tool to use in the healthcare field with the potential to transform the way healthcare providers perform daily tasks.